ART 101. Engaging with Art. (1.5 h)

 ART 288.
 Modern Architecture.
 (3 h)

-A survey of European and American architecture from 1900 to the present.
-(D)
+Explores a survey of European and American modern architecture in a global context from 1880 to the present.
+(CD, D)

 ART 290.
 Printmaking Workshop.
 (4 h)

 Independent Study in Art History with faculty guidance.
+May be repeated for credit.
 P - POI.

 ART 291S.
 Individual Study.
 (1-4 h)

 Independent Study in Studio Art with faculty guidance.
+May be repeated for credit.
 P - POI.

 ART 294.
 Black Art in the US and Great Britain since 1945.
 (3 h)